zaynjaber/Skylert/README.md

 ## How It Works

-SkyAlert uses a serverless function to securely fetch weather data from the OpenWeatherMap API, ensuring the API key remains protected.
+Skylert uses a serverless function to securely fetch weather data from the OpenWeatherMap API, ensuring the API key remains protected.
 The app is built with HTML, CSS, and JavaScript, and deployed on Netlify.